vapor/docs/2.0/docs/vapor/controllers.md

 Controllers can go anywhere in your application, but they are most often stored in the `App/Controllers/` directory.

 !!! tip
     If you are building a large application, you may want to create your controllers in a separate module.
 This will allow you to perform unit tests on your controllers.
-For more information on creating modules, see the [modules](../advanced/modules.md) section in Advanced.